-- 1. The CA should prepare a written report of the contest results and any significant events that occurred, including copies of all of the official scoring summaries and scoring analyses produced and, if applicable, the score penalty reports and list of songs performed but not submitted by contestant, and send the report to the SCJC and HQ Society Contest and Judging office.
+- 1. The CA should prepare a written report of the contest results and any significant events that occurred, including copies of all the official scoring summaries and scoring analyses produced and, if applicable, the score penalty reports and list of songs performed but not submitted by the contestant, and send the report to the SCJC and appropriate HQ staff.
 It is important that this report be submitted in a timely manner per current SCJC guidelines. - 2.
-The CA will send a copy of his SCJC report and copies of additional reports, as designated by the category specialist, to designated BOR members for their review and filing. - 3.
+The CA will send a copy of the SCJC report and copies of additional reports, as designated by the category specialist, to the designated category BOR members for their review and filing. - 3.
 Many individuals spent an unknown number of hours preparing for and executing events for the contest.
-Those individuals with whom the CA had direct contact should be sent letters expressing his thanks for their time and dedication. - 4.
-The CA should write to the panel members, Convention General Chairman, Judges Services Coordinator, masters of ceremony or presenters, and other individuals as appropriate. - 5.
-The CA sends the official backup and the BBSTIX contest files to the analyssts and archivists and any other individual(s) designated by the SCJCs for analysis and permanent recording in the Society archives.
-Timeliness is critical for analysis and must follow current guidelines for submission. - 6.
-The CA will ensure that electronic copies of all official scoring summaries are provided to the appropriate web master and archivist for posting as soon as possible after a contest.
+For those with whom the CA had direct contact, the CA should send an expression of thanks for their time and dedication. - 4.
+The CA should write to the panel members, Convention General Chair, Judges Services Coordinator, masters of ceremony or presenters, and other individuals as appropriate. - 5.
+The CA sends the official backup and the BBSTIX contest files to the analysts and archivists and any other individual(s) designated by the SCJCs for analysis and permanent recording in the Society archives.
+Timeliness is critical, and the CA must follow current guidelines for submission. - 6.
+The CA will ensure that electronic copies of all official scoring summaries are provided to the appropriate district and/or Society webmaster and archivist for posting as soon as possible after a contest.